 When selecting this VoIP will not be used at all until you switch to another setting.

 With this selected, instead of sending the call to the Telebroad VoIP servers using the SIP protocol, the TeleConsole will directly use your cellular connection.
 Your iPhone will ring (outside the TeleConsole) and when you pick up the outgoing number will be dialed.
 Remember that this setting consumes your mobile plan air time minutes!

 On the Fly Switch

-When you experience any noise or static during call a call, tap the Switch button on the call screen to change to the cellular network.
+When you experience any noise or static during call a call, tap on the call screen to change to the cellular network.